About Environment and Climate Change Canada

 - coordinate environmental policies and programs for the federal government.

 Our workforce is made up of knowledgeable and dedicated employees from diverse backgrounds that are proud of the contribution they make to the environment.
-We have 6800 employees from a broad range of fields including biology, chemistry, meteorology, climatology, engineering, commerce, communications, engineering, law enforcement, environmental sciences, hydrology, informatics, law, library science, policy, and more.
+We have 6800 employees from a broad range of fields including biology, chemistry, meteorology, climatology, engineering, commerce, communications, law enforcement, environmental sciences, hydrology, informatics, law, library science, policy, and more.

 Our employees work in over 100 communities across the country, from Iqaluit to Toronto and Vancouver to St. John's.
 Over 65 per cent of our workforce is located outside of Ottawa.